Tipoca/scaml/docs/LANGUAGE.md

 # Writing Smart Contracts in OCaml

+## Learn OCaml

+SCaml is basically OCaml.
+If you do not write OCaml, you will not write SCaml.
+Learn OCaml first.

 ## One file per contract

 SCaml does not support separate compilation.
 All the code for a contract